 Participation in this event is at the runner’s own risk.
 Although medical personnel are positioned at various points along the course, the inaccessibility of much of the trail will make it difficult or impossible for medical assistance to reach the runner immediately.

 Medical support at the race is under the direction of the Race Medical Director who’s details to be used in an emergency will be made available to all runners at registration, further to that of the Race Director.

-The medical team on site for the weekend is provided by Medi4 Medical Services.
-At any one time during the race there will be a minium of one ambulance/ medical support car on call.
-There will also be a static medical team at the finish from the time of the first, to the time of the last finisher.
-In addition there will be medical crews at some of the major aid stations.
+The medical team on site for the weekend is provided by OvDoom Medical Services.
+At any one time during the race there will be a minium of one ambulance and medical support car on call.

 It is important for each entrant to recognise the potential physical and mental stresses, which may evolve from participation in the race.
 Runners may be subject to extremes of heat, cold, hypothermia, hyperthermia, dehydration, hypoglycemia, hyponatremia, disorientation and mental and physical exhaustion.
 We and the medical staff strive to work with runners and will do all we reasonably can to ensure “safe passage” to the finish line, but ultimately runners must understand their own limitations.
 Adequate physical and mental conditioning prior to the race is mandatory.
 If you have not been able to prepare properly, do not attempt to run.